berinhard/model_mommy/README.md

 # Creating objects for testing shouldn't hurt

 model_mommy is a tool for creating objects for testing in Django, inspired in ruby's ObjectDaddy and FactoryGirl.
-It generate the values according with the field type, but it supports custom values as well.
+It generate the values according with the field type, but i will add support to custom values as well.

 #Installing